“The Friday TV Report” 24 from Sally Ember, Ed.D., and her mom

 —Another great cast for a new show with a shaky premise, IMO: Reverie, on NBC, brings Sarah Shahi (Person of Interest), Dennis Haysbert (24), Sendhil Ramamurthy (Heroes), Kathryn Morris (Cold Case) and Jessica Lu (Awkward) for an as-yet-undetermined premier date, midseason, 2017-2018.

-—A mash-up of Glee and Mr. Holland’s Opus brings in the drama classes for a new show we might like: Rise, on NBC, which starts sometime mid-season, 2017-18, starring some cool peeps: Josh Radnor (How I Met Your Mother), Auli’i Cravalho (Moana), Rosie Perez (Search Party, Lipstick Jungle), and many others pretending to be teens, I’m sure.
+—Seemingly a mash-up of Glee and Mr. Holland’s Opus, Rise brings in the drama classes for a new show we might like, on NBC.
+Starts mid-season, 2017-18, starring some cool peeps: Josh Radnor (How I Met Your Mother), Auli’i Cravalho (Moana), Rosie Perez (Search Party, Lipstick Jungle), and many others pretending to be teens, I’m sure.

 It has quite a cast: Seth MacFarlane (Family Guy), Adrianne Palicki (Agents of S.H.I.E.L.D.), Penny Johnson Jerald (Castle), Scott Grimes (ER), Peter Macon (Shameless), J Lee (Family Guy), Halston Sage (Crisis)

 And, potentially, a great premise: “Set 300 years in the future, the hour-long dramedy follows the adventures of the Orville, a not-so-top-of-the-line exploratory ship, in Earth’s interstellar Fleet.
 Facing cosmic challenges from without and within, this motley crew of space explorers will boldly go where no comedic drama has gone before.”